Shrisha-Udupa/NewsAppListView/README.md

+Newsapp

+This news app fetches the latest articles from the Times of India.

 To build this project, you will need to apply for your own api key from https://newsapi.org/

 When you receive your API key from newsapi.org, add the following attribute to your gradle.properties file using this format